 When handling outsourced campaigns, the most productive ways that clients remain involved in the process include giving feedback, raising concerns about performance, bringing new information, and following up on agreed-upon milestones.

 Implement a proper communication plan

-Outsourcing is all about communication, communication, communication.
+Outsourcing is all about communication, communication, and communication.
 But communication goes beyond connecting and keeping in touch.
-My experience has taught me the right and wrong way to keep communication lines open throughout an outsourcing project.
+My experience has taught me the right and wrong ways to keep communication lines open throughout an outsourcing project.